rsyncOSX/rsyncuidocs/content/en/docs/admin/rsyncversion.md

 {{< alert color="warning" >}}

 I strongly recommend that all users of RsyncUI install the latest version of rsync.
 There are several methods to install the latest version of rsync.
-One method is to use Homebrew.
 Please search for instructions on how to obtain and securely install the latest version of rsync.

 Homebrew is one option.

 {{< /alert >}}